 One of the most important goals of coaching is achieving personal growth.
 A successful coaching relationship sees to it that the coachee overcomes challenges, moulding the individual and improving their physical, emotional, and mental well-being.

-One of the most important items that the coach offers the coachee is giving them a different view on things, widening an individual’s perspective and re-discovering themselves or their organisation through different angles.
+One of the most important items that the coach offers the coachee is giving them a different view on things, widening an individual’s perspective, and re-discovering themselves or their organisation through different angles.
 Being able to visualise different viewpoints open possibilities for change and improvement.

 Structures exist to bring clarity to goals, vision, or purpose.
-These devices enable breaking these goals down to small, actionable steps while also enabling the coachee to see the big picture.
+These devices enable breaking these goals down to small, actionable steps while also allowing the coachee to see the big picture.
 Items like calendars, vision boards, and alarms are examples of structures.

 A calculated approach to achieving business growth.
 Steps to be taken are studied and is made with a clear objective in mind.

-Coaching a group of individuals usually from the same team or from the same roles.
+Coaching a group of individuals usually from the same team or the same roles.
 This type of coaching is aimed at assessing participants at an individual level and as a group.
 It encourages cooperation and improves the workplace environment as members work toward a common goal.

 A set of mental images that speaks to the heart and soul of a coachee’s goal.
-It succinctly explains why they do what they do and what direction they intend on going.
+It succinctly explains why they do what they do and what direction they intend ongoing.